 Teaching and reinforcing the Team Concept

 Game management, including basic man-to-man principles, zone principles, clock management, use of time outs, developing post and perimeter players, handling and applying pressure, referees and other game condition topics.

 If asked, we will also discuss making cuts, handling parental pressure, fostering great academic standards through basketball, how to handle playing time and any other issues raised.

-- We will ACTUALLY TRAIN A GROUP of players (Coaches: TAKE NOTES)
+- We will ACTUALLY TRAIN A GROUP of YOUR PLAYERS (6-10 kids is ideal)

 VERY valuable to see the players in action and how to pinpoint this training